Q: What is an ESD?

 A: Central Eastside Together was created by soliciting significant feedback from district businesses, property owners, residents and other stakeholders.
-District-wide crime statistics, real-time documentation of garbage, graffiti and vandalism and national best practices also informed the proposed plan (see complete Service Plan on pages 2-4).
+District-wide crime statistics, real-time documentation of trash, graffiti and vandalism and national best practices also inform our services.
 You can view more about the mission, vision, values and goals of Central Eastside Together, here.

 Q: Shouldn’t the City provide those services?